The #1 Worst Menu Option at 40 Popular Restaurants

 Three words sum up this T.G.I.
 Fridays’ dish: Salty carb-laden disaster.
 You’d be better off eating four McDonald’s cheeseburgers than sitting down to this meal.
 It’s hard to imagine, we know, but you’d actually take in fewer calories, carbs, and blood-pressure-spiking salt.
 For more calorie-saving hacks, check out these 20 Weight-Loss Secrets from Insanity Trainer Shaun T!

 1,590 calories, 114 g fat, 61 g saturated fat, 2 g trans fat, 2,410 mg sodium, 78 g carbs, 4 g fiber, 12 g sugar, 66 g protein

-The triple-stacked patty is by far the worst burger on Burger King’s menu, surpassing all others in waistline-demolishing ingredients.
-The three-quarter-pound patties and mayo deliver a whopping 75 g of fat—worse than five of the King’s classic hamburgers—with 4 grams of ultra-dangerous trans fat, which is two full days’ worth.
+This two-patty, bacon-topped sandwich is by far the worst burger on Burger King’s menu, surpassing all others in waistline-demolishing ingredients.
+The quarter-pound patties, bacon, and mayo alone deliver a whopping 58 grams of fat—worse than five of the King’s classic hamburgers—with 2.5 grams of ultra-dangerous trans fat, which is more than a days’ worth.
 Eek!
-It's also one of the 20 Foods That Age You 20 Years.

 Double Quarter Pounder with Cheese

 750 calories, 43 g fat, 19 g saturated, 2.5 g trans fat, 1,280 mg sodium, 42 g carbs, 3 g fiber, 10 g sugar, 48 g protein